Message Schema Specification

 console.error("Validation failed:", result.error);

 }Client-side validation works: Schemas MUST remain client-validatable; no server-only fields required.
-See @rules.md#messaging for enforcement.
+See docs/specs/rules.md#messaging for enforcement.

 Standard Error Schema